Child Abuse Prevention Council

 - Coordination of the Yolo Family Strengthening Network: The YFSN is a collaboration of over 20 Yolo County agencies and organizations that works to strengthen families and prevent child abuse and neglect throughout Yolo County.
 The YFSN uses the Strengthening FamiliesTM Framework to guide its work.
 For more information about the YFSN, click HERE.

 - Child Abuse Prevention Materials for Parents and Providers: YCCA produces materials and resources for Yolo County agencies, organizations, and parents to help strengthen families throughout Yolo County.
 New materials are launched in April for Child Abuse Prevention Month.
 For more information about our materials, click HERE.

-- Strengthening FamiliesTM Protective Factors Framework Presentations: YCCA provides presentations to service providers, community groups, and others about the Center for the Study of Social Policy’s Strengthening Families™ Framework.
-This framework is a research-informed approach designed to increase family strengths, enhance child development, and reduce the likelihood of child abuse and neglect.
-The framework guides YCCA’s child abuse prevention efforts and is based on the promotion of 5 protective factors.
-Learn more HERE.
+- Strengthening FamiliesTM Protective Factors Framework Education: YCCA partners with trainers and supports efforts to promote the Strengthening FamiliesTM Framework in Yolo County.
+This framework from the Center for the Study of Social Policy is a research-informed approach designed to increase family strengths, enhance child development, and reduce the likelihood of child abuse and neglect.
+The framework is based on the promotion of 5 protective factors and guides YCCA’s child abuse prevention efforts.

 - Participation on the Yolo County Child Death Review Team